SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/matter-icd.md

 An Intermittently Connected Device is the Matter representation of a device that is not always reachable.
 This covers battery-powered devices that disable their underlying hardware when in a low-power mode or devices that can be disconnected from the network, like a phone app.

 This page focuses on features designed to improve the performance and reliability of battery-powered devices.
 Matter ICD functionality can be enabled with the `matter_icd_management` component.
-The Matter light-switch and lock examples are ICD's by default.
+The Matter light-switch and lock examples are ICDs by default.

 ## ICD Device Types